bash-utilities/.github/CONTRIBUTING.md

 # Contributing to Bash Utilities
 [heading__title]:
-  #Contributing-to-Bash-Utilities
+  #contributing-to-bash-utilities
   "&#x2B06; Top of this document"

 Thanks for even thinking about it!

-As this Organization grows portions of this document may be moved to GitHub Pages; the text within this document are not _set in stone_ rules but guidelines, and much like other files maintained by this Organization the following may be edited via a _`Pull Request`_.
+The text within this document are not _set in stone_ rules but guidelines, and much like other files maintained by Bash Utilities the following may be edited via a _`Pull Request`_.